Sokrates1989/backup-restore/docs/QUICK_START.md

 # Quick Start Guide

-Get started with this FastAPI template in minutes.
+Get started with the **Database Backup & Restore Service** in minutes.

 ## Prerequisites